 All manuscripts will be uploaded to the most trusted plagiarism checker iThenticate for similarity check.
 Normally, the similarity rate of a manuscript should not exceed 30%.

 Only the papers that meet our editorial criteria can be sent for formal peer-review.
 Submissions of insufficient interest or poor quality will be rejected promptly by Editors without external review.

-Typically, two review reports are required for each manuscript in external review.
-In the case of the two review reports that are highly controversial, the third review report will be collected.
+Typically, three review reports are required for each manuscript in external review.
 In these review reports, reviewers are expected to provide the Editors with a decision together with detailed comments, and provide the authors with specific suggestions on revision.

 Based on reviewers' advice, after careful consideration, the Editor-in-Chief will make possible decisions as below: